Catallactic/catallactic-site/blog/2023-08-24-tokenization-supply/index.md

 ### 3.1 Mint

 Mint is the operation to create new Units of a cryptocurrency.
 By minting one amount of tokens, the total supply of the cryptocurrency will increase by this amount of tokens.
-Additionally, the minting operation must be perfomed over an account, so the balance of this account on the balance map of the smart contract will increase by the minted amount.
+The mint operation must be perfomed over an account, so the balance of this account on the balance map of the smart contract will increase by the minted amount.

 ![Supply Definition Monetary Policies](./ops_mint.svg)

-Minting will increase the number of existing units of the cryptocurrency and therefore decrease the price of every unit, i.e. the price of the token.
-In order to keep holders value and cryptocurrency reputation, the minting operation must be restricted to the extrictly necessary to perform the token activities according to the defined token model.
+Increasing the number of existing units of the cryptocurrency decreases the price of each unit, i.e. the price of the token.
+In order to keep holders value, and cryptocurrency reputation, the mint operation must be restricted to the extrictly necessary to perform the token activities according to the defined token model.

-The minting operation is typically restricted to the cryptocurrency issuer, or some granted role.
+The mint operation is typically restricted to the cryptocurrency issuer, or some granted role.
 Minting is typically done on a Token Generation Event (TGE) in token launch or, at any time, on behalf of specific accounts, to grant some kind of activity performed by the account holder.

-On a granular level, smart contracts have a function to mint new units of the cryptocurrency with access restricted only to the issuer or minter roles.
+On a granular level, smart contracts have a function mint() to mint new units of the cryptocurrency with access restricted only to the issuer or minter roles.

 ### 3.2 Burn

+Burn is the opposite operation to Mint.
+Burn is the operation to detroy unit of the cryptocurrency.
+By burning one amount of tokens, the total supply of the cryptocurrency will decrease by this amount of tokens.
+The burn operation must be perfomed over an account, so the balance of this account on the balance map of the smart contract will also decrease by the minted amount.

 ![Supply Definition Monetary Policies](./ops_burn.svg)

+Decreasing the number of existing units of the cryptocurrency increases the price of each unit, i.e. the price of the token.
+Therefore, existing holders will be alway interested in burning operations being performed on the cryptocurrency.

+The burn operation is typically restricted to the cryptocurrency issuer, or some granted role.

+On a granular level, smart contracts have a function burn() to burn new units of the cryptocurrency with access restricted only to the issuer or burner roles.

 ### 3.3 Transfer

+Transfer is an operation performed over 2 account holders, the sender and the receiver.
+By transferring one amount of tokens, the balance of the sender with decrease and the balance of the receiver will increase by the same amount.
+Transfer operation do not modiy the total supply.

 ![Supply Definition Monetary Policies](./ops_transfer.svg)

+Transfer does not affect the price of the cryptocurrency.

+On a granular level, smart contracts have a function transfer() to transfer units of the cryptocurrency between the sender and the receiver account holder.

 ### 3.4 Swap

+Swap operation involves 2 account holders and 2 cryptocurrencies.
+By swapping one amount of tokens, both account holders will exchange unit of the 2 cryptocurrencies proportionally to the relative price.

 ![Supply Definition Monetary Policies](./ops_swap.svg)

+The swap does not affect the price nor the total supply of any of the 2 cryptocurrencies involved.

+The swap operation is perfomed by special smart contracts called exchanges and, at the core, is a double atomic transfer operation.

 ## 4. Inflationary Supply
 ---